 No administrator shall administer more than one nursing home, except temporarily in the event an administrator dies, becomes incapacitated, or resigns unexpectedly and the owner, manager, or governing body is unable to employ a licensed nursing home administrator immediately.
-However, a licensed administrator may administer two facilities with separate provider numbers within the same building, which share the same management and staff, without making a request of the Board under the "Administer Two Facilities" criteria.
+However, a licensed administrator may administer two facilities with separate

 A nursing home facility with an administrator vacancy shall apply to the Board for an exception to allow a licensed administrator to serve as acting administrator of a second facility until a licensed nursing home administrator can be employed.
 Such application shall state the acting administrator's name, his place of employment, circumstances creating the need for a temporary arrangement and the period for which it is needed.
 Said application shall be verified by the acting administrator and the owner or manager of the nursing home.
-The two facilities shall be within fifty (50) miles of each other.
+The two facilities shall be within one hundred (100) miles of each other.
+If the nursing home facility's request is granted, the Board will issue a temporary authorization for the nursing home administrator to serve as acting administrator of the facility.